 The wastewater sector consists of organisations responsible for the water chain, such as the water authorities, knowledge brokers such as STOWA and RIONED, governmental bodies such as municipalities, knowledge institutes, and suppliers of technology.
 The central themes in this sector are the management of (surface) water and water purification in relation to sustainability goals.

-Themes of the wastewater treatment sector
+Themes of the Wastewater Treatment Sector

-Water quality (including organic microcontamination)
+water quality (including organic microcontamination);

-Sustainability (including reuse of resources and energy management)
+sustainability (including reuse of resources and energy management);

-To support this transition, the Association of Dutch Municipalities (VNG) and the Water Authorities Union have cooperated with many partners from the water sector to develop a roadmap.
+To support this transition, the Association of Dutch Municipalities (VNG) and the Dutch Water Authorities have cooperated with many partners from the water sector to develop a roadmap.
 The key elements of this roadmap are:

 Recovery is essential.
-Water authorities and municipal governments strive to recover resources and energy and to replace the use of fossil fuels for chemical processes, transport, heat and electricity with biomass.
+Water authorities and municipal governments strive to recover resources and energy, and to replace the use of fossil fuels for chemical processes, transport, heat, and electricity with biomass.